umermansoor/hadoop-java-example/README.md

 ### Common Errors:
 1. Exception: java.lang.NoClassDefFoundError
 Cause: You didn't setup the HADOOP_CLASSPATH environment variable.
+You need to tell Hadoop where to find the java classes.
-Resolution: Setup the variable:
+Resolution: In this case, execute the following to setup HADOOP_CLASSPATH variable to point to the `target/classes/` folder.

         $ export HADOOP_CLASSPATH=target/classes/